AdrianaPineda/FrameworkGOMobileSample/README.md

 ## Requirements
 Get the gomobile library using this sample project: https://github.com/dcu/gomobile-sample

-You can run the script `copy-sample.sh` or follow the steps below:
+You can run the script `copy-sample.sh` (located in the root of this repo) or follow the steps below:

 1. go get -v github.com/dcu/gomobile-sample
 2. Go to the 'gomobile-sample' project